Canon 10D vs Leica D-LUX 7

 Studio photographers will appreciate that the Canon 10D (unlike the D-LUX 7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D-LUX 7 is a recent model that features in the current product line-up of Leica.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 10D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 10D and D-LUX 7 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Leica D-LUX 7 Manual.

 So how do things add up?
 Is the Canon 10D better than the Leica D-LUX 7 or vice versa?
 The listing below highlights the relative strengths of the two models.